Table of Contents:

-You can share contracts with each of the retailers and make sure they understand the laid out MAP policies.
-Lesser the number of retailers, the easier and more effective it becomes to track and monitor MAP violations.
+You can share contracts with each of the retailers and make sure they understand the laid out Amazon MAP policies.
+Lesser the number of retailers, the easier and more effective it becomes to track and monitor MAP violations on Amazon.

-Red Points makes the entire process easier with its Seller Tracking software that offers a full range of features to protect your brand against MAP violations.
+Red Points makes the entire process easier with its Seller Tracking software that offers a full range of features to protect your brand against MAP violations on Amazon.
 By constantly monitoring market behavior and the price of your products online, the software can effectively track and notify non-compliant sellers.

 Here’s how it works: